Stroke Prevention

 Scripps offers a multidisciplinary approach to preventing stroke in people with an increased risk.
 We take a comprehensive, collaborative approach to evaluate and help prevent stroke, both in patients who have never had a stroke but have risk factors, as well as those who have had a stroke and want to prevent another one.

-This collaborative approach includes the expertise of neurosurgery, interventional neuroradiology, vascular surgery, cardiology, hematology, lipid clinic, integrative medicine and sleep medicine.
+This collaborative approach includes the expertise of neurology, neurosurgery, interventional neuroradiology, vascular surgery, cardiology, hematology, lipid clinic, integrative medicine and sleep medicine.

 Benefits of early detection